kubernetes/community/contributors/design-proposals/node/optional-configmap.md

 A container can specify an entire ConfigMap to be populated as environment variables via `EnvFrom`.
 When required, the container fails to start if the ConfigMap does not exist.
-If the ConfigMap is optional, the container will skip the non-existant ConfigMap and proceed as normal.
+If the ConfigMap is optional, the container will skip the non-existent ConfigMap and proceed as normal.

 A container may also specify a single environment variable to retrieve its value from a ConfigMap via `Env`.
 If the key does not exist in the ConfigMap during container start, the container will fail to start.
-If however, the ConfigMap is marked optional, during container start, a non-existant ConfigMap or a missing key in the ConfigMap will not prevent the container from starting.
+If however, the ConfigMap is marked optional, during container start, a non-existent ConfigMap or a missing key in the ConfigMap will not prevent the container from starting.
 Any previous value for the given key will be used.